 COMM 413 – Writing for Strategic Communication – This advanced writing intensive course engages students in the strategic process of professional-level writing by focusing on communication objectives, cultural differences among audiences, techniques, style and mechanics.
 Students will learn the importance of planning, research, pre-writing, editing and rewriting in the writing process.

-COMM 415 – Research Methods: Discovering and Investigating Stories – This course focuses on how and where to discover compelling story ideas utilizing investigative methods to cultivate original points of view for digital presentations.
+COMM 415 – Data-Powered Digital Storytelling – This course focuses on how and where to discover compelling story ideas utilizing investigative methods to cultivate original points of view for digital presentations.

-COMM 420 – Digital Production – This lab-based course will introduce students to production techniques for digital storytelling.
+COMM 420 – Digital Production: Storytelling with Impact – This lab-based course will introduce students to production techniques for digital storytelling.
 Students will acquire knowledge of videography, sound recording, video and audio editing, web design and interactivity.

 COMM 421 – Topics in Global Strategic Communication – This two-week course will offer in-depth reading, case studies, and discussion in specialized areas dealing with current issues in global strategic communication.

-COMM 425 – Audiences and Distribution – This course will explore online audience behavior and measurement.
+COMM 425 – Digital Marketing and Analytics – This course will explore online audience behavior and measurement.
 Students will use analytics to understand user activities and to drive improvements in distribution performance.
+In the course of their development, students will come to understand intellectual property protection, self-publication, bandwidth issues, usability, file formats, social sharing, security, syndication and mobile delivery.

-COMM 430 – Digital Design – This course will focus on visual theory, graphic design, photo editing, and web design.
+COMM 430 – 2D Design for Print and the Web – This course will focus on visual theory, graphic design, photo editing, and web design.

 COMM 431 – Campaign Development – To achieve maximum effectiveness, communication programs must be strategic.
 This course explores the four pillars of campaign development ¿ research, planning, implementation and evaluation.
 Course material is amplified through study of strategic communication cases as well as development of a model client campaign.